jurgenxhafaj/Data_Mining_II/README.md

 NOTE: Unless otherwise noted, the validation method used was 10-fold cross validation.
 On the summary table, the RED and BOLD words show the new changes after every try.

+This class was led by Dr. Scott Cook, Tarleton State University.

 Author: Jurgen Xhafaj